007chiragshah/tucana/Architecture_Overview.md

   - etcd is a distributed key-value store designed to securely store Kubernetes cluster data, such as pod information, states, and namespaces.
 It is accessible only by the Kubernetes API server to ensure security.
 Kubernetes interacts with etcd through its key-value API using gRPC, storing all objects in the /registry directory in key-value format.
   - The Kubernetes API server leverages etcd's watch feature to track changes to object states, enabling real-time updates and coordination.
-As the only StatefulSet component in the control plane, etcd serves as a reliable and robust database for managing Kubernetes cluster data.
+As the only StatefulSet component in the control plane, etcd serves a as a reliable and robust database for managing Kubernetes cluster data.

   3. **kube-scheduler**: